snowkelus/ryjindael/README.md

-# bzl
+# BZL - Binary Zero Language:

-Binary Zero - BZL as abbreviated is Binary Zero Language, a C Language Parser, LLM and Transpiler for PHP..
+* Binary Zero - BZL as abbreviated is Binary Zero Language, a C Language Parser, LLM and Transpiler for PHP..